OCA/social/mail_tracking_mass_mailing/README.rst

 Usage
 =====

-From mail statistic object, you'll can see:
+From mail statistic object, you can see:
 - Email tracking state
 - Email related tracking object
 - Email related tracking events

-From mass mailing contact, you'll can see:
+From mass mailing contact, you can see:
 - Email score, in order to clean up your lists from bad score emails

 As a bonus feature, you have a new checkbox 'Avoid resend' in mass mailing,